Musmus: History

-Ottoman era
+Ottoman Empire

 In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, Musmus belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 The modern village was established during the 1830s by members of the al-Bashir clan from nearby Umm al-Fahm.
 It was one of the oldest settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
 The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
 The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 The village was noted as a small hamlet by French explorer Victor Guérin in 1875.
 In the Palestine Exploration Fund's 1882 Survey of Western Palestine, Musmus was described as "a little village on a hillside, with springs to the south-west; the houses of stone and mud".

-British Mandate era
+British Mandate

 In the 1922 census the population of the village was 222, all Muslim, increasing in 1931 census to 256 residing in 50 houses.

 During the British Mandate, the total land area of Musmus was around 6,000 dunams and its boundaries reached the Jezreel Valley.
 The village did not have a school, and the children received basic education from Sheikh Abu Farid of Umm al-Fahm, and later by Sheikh Omar Balawi, a literacy teacher from al-Butaymat who moved to Musmus in the 1930s.
 Toward the end of the British Mandate, the residents began building the village's first mosque, but construction was not completed.

 In the 1945 statistics, the Musmus population was counted (together with other villages) under Umm al-Fahm.

 In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
 In 1943, they owned 136 heads of cattle, 50 sheep over a year old, 249 goats over a year old, 17 horses, 35 donkeys, 950 fowls, and 340 pigeons.

-1948 war
+Israel

 During the 1948 Arab-Israeli War the village and the surrounding area came under Iraqi control.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 On 3 April 1949 Israel and Jordan signed the 1949 Armistice Agreements, in which Israel would receive the Wadi Ara area.
 On 20 April 1949, Musmus was taken by Israeli forces and was later annexed to Israel along with the rest of the Wadi Ara villages.